Modules

 Source code in src/sortition_algorithms/adapters.py

-find_any_committee(features, people, number_people_wanted, settings)
+find_any_committee(features, people, number_people_wanted, check_same_address_columns)

 ¶